Logo of Pest Crews

 The subtropical climate and urban environment of North Lauderdale attract a variety of animals seeking food and shelter.
 Knowing which species you're dealing with is the first step toward a solution.

 • Birds: Species like pigeons, sparrows, and starlings can nest in vents, gutters, and eaves.
 Their nests block ventilation and their droppings are corrosive and unsanitary.
-Removing some bird species may require specific permits2.
+Removing some bird species may require specific permits.

 Effective Wildlife Prevention Strategies